 It has the well-known warbird sole as well.
 This innovative feature is a sculpted soleplate with an internal weighting system for extra forgiveness.

 Pros: excellent control, forgiveness and easy to use adjustability features.
 Sturdy and will get the ball a great distance

+Another brand new club to the market this year.
 If you have been having a problem with slicing the ball, then this may be the choice for you.
-The Taylormade AeroBurner is well known for its forgiveness, and this is its chief attribute.
+The Taylormade Sim2 has adjustable 2 degree loft sleeve giving you the ability to optimize the trajectory of the ball.
 It is a comfortable club for the high handicapper to use as it is lightweight.
 Its good balance gives confidence while you are building up your skills and you will achieve an excellent swing with this club.
 The speed pocket will help you get speed when you hit the ball lower on the face.
 A newly designed hosel fin reduces drag to give you faster speeds off your swing.
 The matte white finish, combined with a black face is a great visual aid to alignment.

 The shaft feels very stable when you hit the ball, although it is a bit longer than many fairway woods so might not be the best choice if you are shorter than average.

 Its most noticeable feature is its lightness, which makes it an excellent choice for seniors or very young golfers where lack of strength may be an issue.

 Pros: the relatively high loft makes it easy to get great length on most shots.
 Colour design of the clubhead is excellent for confidence with alignment